DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

 To run the web front-end, navigate to `dww_provider` and run `npm run dev`.
 It will start a local Vite development server which you can access via `http://localhost:5173`.

-# Release Notes
-## Version 0.1.0: Initial Setup
-### Features
-#### For patients:
-- Patient can log in to their account
-- After login in, the patient can see a basic dashboard with navigation to different placeholder pages for entering data, and viewing data.
-- Patient can log out of their account
-- Patient can register their provider
-#### For providers:
-- Providers can log in to their account
-- After login in, the provider can see a basic dashboard with navigation to different placeholder pages for viewing their dashboard, home, and profile
-- Provider can log out of their account

-### Bug Fixes

-### Known Issues